What is Oceanic Bathymetry?

 How Do Bathymetry Surveys Work?

-Bathymetry soundings (or sonar) work similar to Light Detection and Ranging (LiDAR).
+Bathymetry soundings (or sonar) are similar to Light Detection and Ranging (LiDAR).
 Sonar emits pings of sounds and listens for an echo.
 It calculates the distance to things by measuring the elapsed time of the echo.

 As the ship moves forward, this gives the water depths along the strip of the seafloor.
 Bathymetry uses sonar because sound waves can travel better in water.